10 Vegetables You Can Still Plant for a Late Harvest

-Fall is a fantastic time to keep your garden growing.
-In many regions of the U.S. (approximately USDA Zones 7–10) and the UK (hardiness Zones 8–9), September planting can still bring fresh veggies in the late fall and even early winter.
+In many regions of the U.S. (approximately USDA Zones 7–10) and the UK (hardiness Zones 8–9), late planting can still bring fresh veggies, even in early winter.

 Many people don’t know it, but cool-season vegetables actually prefer the milder temperatures, and some will even taste sweeter when matured in chilly weather.